j-yxn/j-yxn/README.md

-Welcome to my GitHub profile! ⚙️ I am currently a high school senior interested in engineering, particularly in <strong>mechanical systems and robotics</strong>.
+Welcome to my GitHub profile! ⚙️ I am currently a high school senior interested in data and applied sciences, particularly in systems and hardware analysis.
+I will attend the University of Virginia this fall and plan to double major in Data Science and Statistics.
 ##
 I am always eager to learn and grow, seeking out opportunities to expand my skill set and embrace new challenges.
 My current experience includes proficiency in <strong>Java, Python, and HTML/CSS</strong> 💻, and I am committed to refining my expertise in these languages while also exploring other areas within the field of STEAM.
 I am taking/taken a variety of rigorous courses that correlate well with STEAM, including Multivariable Calculus, AP Physics C: Mechanics, and AP Computer Science A. Additionally, I am heavily involved in FIRST Tech Challenge (FTC) Robotics as the Build Lead for <strong>Team 1885</strong>- check out our past and current season results! 🔩